 By a Guest Blogger at ProDog Raw

-There is a huge amount of information on raw food feeding, we hope this article goes some way to bringing you some clarity and supporting an informed decision on the subject.
+There is a huge amount of information on raw food feeding.
+We hope this article goes some way to bringing you some clarity and supporting an informed decision on the subject.

 Confusion Around the Raw Dog Food Diet

-Fears of balance and bacteria being the most common concerns, coupled with strong views from various different existing raw food fans who all too often insist that there is only one way to begin raw feeding or one way that works for every dog.
-This can lead to confusion as a newbie to this way of feeding, and all too often very off-putting as there are various ideas and opinions floating around on the internet.
+Fears of balance and bacteria being the most common concerns, coupled with strong views from various existing raw food fans who all too often insist that there is only one way to begin raw feeding or one way that works for every dog.
+This can lead to confusion as a newbie to this way of feeding, and all too often very off-putting as various ideas and opinions are floating around on the internet.

-However, if this has been you, or you simply wonder about the balance and bacteria aspect these top raw food facts will, we hope, go some way to explaining why it is this trend is sticking around, and perhaps why it really does work wonders for a pets health, happiness well-being.
+However, if this has been you, or you wonder about the balance and bacteria aspect, these top raw food facts will, we hope, go some way to explaining why it is this trend is sticking around, and perhaps why it really does work wonders for a pets health, happiness well-being.